Badis-dev/MISP_Maladie_Galaxy/README.md

 ## JSON creation

-The site https://www.webmd.com/cancer/cancer-a-to-z was used as reference for the data of our json We create all the uuid necessary for our galaxy thanks to https://www.uuidgenerator.net/
+The site https://www.webmd.com/cancer/cancer-a-to-z was used as reference for the data of our json.
+We create all the uuid necessary for our galaxy thanks to https://www.uuidgenerator.net/

-Our json classified all the cancer, for each of them we have :
+Our json classified all the cancer.
+  For each of them we have :
 - value : the name of the cancer
 - description : a sentence to present it
 - ref : url of the article for more details